 |M.H.A.||No concentration||49||Thesis||No minor|

 |M.H.A.||Executive Delivery Modality*||49||Thesis||No minor|

-This majority of this program may be offered online.
+The majority of this program may be offered online.
+The M.H.A. with no concentration will be delivered in a hybrid format.
+The M.H.A. with an Executive Delivery Modality will be offered completely online only.
 If you are not a Texas resident and will not relocate, please visit the Office of Distance and Extended Learning.
 Students requiring an F-1 student visa or J-1 exchange visitor visa are not eligible for admission into the Online Healthcare Administration program.
-All other international applicants should visit the International Office regarding additional considerations in taking online courses.
+All other international applicants should visit International Student and Scholar Services (ISSS) regarding additional considerations in taking online courses.

 The items required for admission consideration are listed below.
 Additional information for applicants with international credentials can be found on our international web pages.

 - baccalaureate degree from a regionally accredited university

 - a copy of an official transcript from each institution where course credit was granted

 - background course work in statistics, economics, and financial accounting (to be completed before the start of the program)